Envisioning the Future: Design + Business

 $25 | $10 for Students | Free for MOCA Business Members + Patrons

 This INTERSECT: MOCA Business Innovation Series program features visionary technology and data scholar Youngjin Yoo and internationally renowned artist Simon Denny in dialogue, exploring dramatic shifts at the intersection of business, design, and technology.
-In collaboration with MOCA Cleveland, Yoo and Denny are co-teaching an experimental seminar through the Case Western Reserve Weatherhead School of Management that will inform Simon Denny: The Scapegoat vs. The Commons [metaphor machines], a solo exhibition of Denny’s work opening at MOCA in February 2018.
+In collaboration with MOCA Cleveland, Yoo and Denny are co-teaching an experimental seminar through the Case Western Reserve Weatherhead School of Management that will inform Simon Denny: The Founder's Paradox, a solo exhibition of Denny’s work opening at MOCA in February 2018.
 Using specific case studies, Yoo and Denny, will consider business philosophies and technological innovations that are shaping the current marketplace and producing new business paradigms.

 Simon Denny // THE ARTIST

 Denny’s work challenges numerous themes entrenched in modern society’s globalized culture: the Internet, technological obsolescence, corporate culture, television broadcasting, and national identity.
 He is interested in technology’s role in shaping global culture and in the ways information is controlled and shared.
-His exploration of the materialization and commodification of information in the context of fast paced, tech-driven commerce continues in MOCA’s upcoming exhibition Simon Denny: The Scapegoat vs. The Commons [metaphor machines], opening February 16, 2018.
+His exploration of the materialization and commodification of information in the context of fast paced, tech-driven commerce continues in MOCA’s upcoming exhibition Simon Denny: The Founder's Paradox, opening February 16, 2018.

 Youngjin Yoo // THE THEORIST